Mystics can jump into star-studded WNBA free agency if they’re willing to spend

 “If we end up spending money on a very high-priced player, it severely limits whatever else we can do. … The biggest thing is that anybody expects us to spend a lot of money on several players, that can't happen.”

-Two of the biggest question marks are with the Mystics own players.
+Two of the biggest questions are with the Mystics’ own players.
 Myisha Hines-Allen is a restricted free agent who has already received a qualifying offer from the team.
-The Mystics would love to keep her, but a business decision will have to be made after Hines-Allen developed into an all-WNBA player in 2020 while averaging 17 points and 8.9 rebounds.
+The Mystics would love to keep her, but Hines-Allen developed into an all-WNBA player in 2020 while averaging 17 points and 8.9 rebounds.
 She is expected to draw significant attention from other teams.

-The status of unrestricted free agent Emma Meesseman remains unknown after she sat out last season due to overseas commitments and the 2019 Finals MVP is expected have more of them this season.
+The status of unrestricted free agent Emma Meesseman remains unknown after she sat out last season because of overseas commitments.

 Read more from The Post: